New Student Information

 All voice students registered in Mus 255 and 251 are required to attend weekly seminar classes and monthly voice divisionals.

 All voice students should hire an accompanist for voice lessons by the end of the second week of the semester.
-A list of accompanists will be provided each semester on the voice area bulletin board (McCain 231).
+A list of accompanists will be provided each semester on Canvas or on the voice area bulletin board (McCain 231).
 Students are responsible for making contact.
 The fee varies from accompanist to accompanist, but the range is from $180 - $225 for the semester.
 Your accompanist will attend your voice lesson, seminar class, voice divisional and voice jury.
-(NEW in 2020 - due to the COVid-19 crisis, if the accompanist is not able to attend studio lessons due to social distancing regulations, students will still be required to periodically meet with an accompanist in appropriate venues throughout the semester to adequately prepare their pieces.)

 If hiring an accompanist is not possible, discuss a solution with your voice teacher.
 You should not contact an accompanist until you have scheduled a lesson time with your instructor.
 Additional accompanists may become available at a later date.